 A cataract is a clouding of the eye lenses, which affects vision.
 It's the most common cause of vision loss in older people and is the principal cause of blindness in the world.
 Cataracts can either occur in one eye or both but cannot spread from one to the other.
 Cataracts affect the eyes in two ways, either by changing to a yellowish/brownish color that adds a yellowish tint to vision or by protein clumps forming in the lens, which reduces the sharpness of the image, causing blurred vision.

 There are several types of cataracts, which are not related to aging.
 They include traumatic, secondary, congenital or radiation cataracts.
 Strong lighting and glasses can help with mild cataracts.
-However, when vision becomes poor, one can visit Atlanta vision and cataract experts for surgery.
-Although it’s not a life and death matter, it’s important to prepare well for the surgery to avoid future complications.
+However, when vision becomes poor, one can visit Atlanta's vision and cataract experts for surgery.
+Although it's not a life-and-death matter, it's important to prepare well for the surgery to avoid future complications.
+(1)

 Once it has been established that the cause of the vision problem is cataracts, the eye specialist will order several eye tests to find out the size and shape of one's eyes and determine which lens implant will fit.
 Typically, the specialist will perform an ultrasound test (called A-scan) to know this.
 During the test, the size of the cornea will be measured, along with the lens.

 One will be required to stop taking medication at least a day or two before the procedure, as it may cause severe bleeding during and after the surgery.
 Anti-inflammatory drugs and all blood-thinning medication must be stopped.
 Drugs used for prostate problems should also be avoided as they may prevent the pupil from dilating during the surgery.
 However, the ophthalmologist may recommend antibiotic eye drops a few days prior to the surgery.